 N.C.
 Wildlife Resource Commission Empowered and Funded to Take Action on ADVs

 The N.C.
 Wildlife Resources Commission (WRC) was appropriated $1 million from the North Carolina General Assembly in 2021 and $1.5 million in 2022 to address and remove abandoned and derelict vessels across the North Carolina coast.
-In partnership with the Division of Coastal Management and the federation, a full scale collaborative effort is being conducted to address the removal of these vessels.
-The federation is partnering with WRC to engage legislative staff and members in promoting a permanent abandoned and derelict vessel program.
+In partnership with the Division of Coastal Management and the Federation, a full-scale collaborative effort is being conducted to address the removal of these vessels.
+The Federation is partnering with WRC to engage legislative staff and members in promoting a permanent abandoned and derelict vessel program.
 Legislative language was passed in early July 2020 allowing WRC the authority to inspect, investigate, and remove abandoned and derelict vessels under Section 2.1 of S.L 2019-224.
 With funding from the state appropriations so far 3 vessels have been found and removed.

 Vessels that have been identified as abandoned or derelict are maintained on a state database and prioritized for removal.
 WRC maintains a map of ADVs and provides an email to report ADVs: email@example.com.

 Natural Resources Conservation Service

-The North Carolina Coastal Federation (federation) has partnered with the N.C.
+The North Carolina Coastal Federation (Federation) has partnered with the N.C.
 Division of Coastal Management (DCM) to secure over $2 million dollars to expand previous hurricane debris cleanup efforts, and address the removal of abandoned and derelict vessels in coastal waters.
 The Division of Coastal Management received funding from the Emergency Watershed Program run by the Natural Resources Conservation Service (NRCS).
 This federal funding is matched with an additional $250,000 appropriated by the N.C.
 General Assembly to DCM.
 Vessel removals began in the central and southeast coast of N.C in late March 2021.
-AS of July 31, 19 of the 24 targeted vessels have been removed.
-The remaining 5 vessels will be removed by the end of August.
+As of November 1, 2022, all 24 of the targeted vessels have been removed.

 National Fish and Wildlife Foundation